Spectra Assure Free Trial

 Get Free TrialMore about Spectra Assure Free Trial

-Software teams who still haven’t accepted that security bolted on after the fact isn’t secure are now in the hot seat as AI-aided development increases volume and multiplies vulnerabilities.
+Anyone in the software industry who still hasn’t accepted the fact that security that’s bolted on after the fact rather than built in isn’t all that secure is likely to see the light once AI-aided development increases volume and multiplies vulnerabilities.

-AI has already prompted even laggard organizations to shift left and adopt Secure by Design principles in their development pipelines, and now the move is on to offset AI-aided development with AI-native security.
+In fact, AI has already prompted even laggard organizations to shift left and adopt Secure by Design principles in their development pipelines, offsetting AI-aided development with AI-native security.

-What’s happening now with the the shift from running applications on premises to using software as a service is that organizations have re-architected for the cloud scalability and resilience — while those who simply layered in SaaS wrappers over legacy systems "created long-term operational friction,” Barr said.
+Barr compared what’s happening now to what occurred during the shift from running applications on premises to using software as a service (SaaS).
+“Organizations that re-architected for the cloud achieved scalability and resilience, while those that simply layered SaaS wrappers over legacy systems created long-term operational friction,” he said.

-In the case of AI-native security, it can read code, build context graphs, link findings, and drive workflows for prioritization and remediation.
-“This lets automated, contextual decision making happen across the SDLC,” Barr said
+In the case of baked-in AI-native security, Barr continued, it can read code, build context graphs, link findings, and drive workflows for prioritization and remediation.
+“This lets automated, contextual decision making happen across the SDLC,” he said

-Barr said that AI is used only after scans of the code to generate summaries, it’s just adding to output.
+If AI is used only after scans of the code to generate summaries, it’s just adding to output, Barr said.
 “Event-driven pipelines, graph- or vector-based representations, and learning-centric workflows that really improve signal quality … are all signs of a true AI-native system,” he said.

-Here 's what you need to know about AI native-security — and why it matters to managing risk.
+Here's what you need to know about AI-native application security (AppSec) — and why it matters for advancing your software risk management.

 Eric Schwake, director of cybersecurity strategy at Salt Security, agreed that building AI into the architecture of security platforms is necessary with AI-driven software development.
 “AI-driven platforms can continuously discover assets, correlate behavior across environments, and identify patterns that humans would miss," he said.

 With AI, defenses are quickly outmatched by offensive capability, he said.
 “Attackers are already using AI to fuzz our defenses.
 They generate polymorphic malware and script complex attacks at machine speed.
-If your defense relies on human analysts staring at dashboards, the battle is already lost,” Smith said.
+If your defense relies on human analysts staring at dashboards, the battle is already lost.”

-Willy Leichter, CMO of PointGuard AI, gacve a note of caution.
-“As AI becomes core to security, it also expands the attack surface and becomes a prime target,” he said.
+But a note of caution was sounded by Willy Leichter, CMO of PointGuard AI.
+“As AI becomes core to security, it also expands the attack surface and becomes a prime target," he said.

-“Building AI into security platforms is most helpful when it’s another layer added into an existing, well-functioning security stack.
-It is not a good replacement for a security stack.”
+Steven SwiftBuilding AI into security platforms is most helpful when it’s another layer added into an existing, well-functioning security stack.
+It is not a good replacement for a security stack.

 Faster attacks require faster responses.
 Eran Kinsbruner, vice president of product marketing at Checkmarx, noted that an AI coding vulnerability can be exploited in less than an hour.
 Organizations naturally want to release software to the market faster, but they can’t sacrifice quality and security to speed, he said.

-“With AI-native security, they can continue driving velocity, but with built-in, baked-in safeguards throughout the entire process.
-They can continuously deliver software and value to their customers while increasing the velocity.”
+Eran KinsbrunerWith AI-native security, they can continue driving velocity, but with built-in, baked-in safeguards throughout the entire process.
+They can continuously deliver software and value to their customers while increasing the velocity.

 That helps security teams more effectively deal with the AI threat landscape, he said, looking for prompt injection and system prompt leakage early in the software development lifecycle (SDLC), address excessive agency, and tackle new threats such as unbound consumption, and vector and embedding weaknesses.